nvim-telekasten/telekasten.nvim/BACKLOG.md

 - [ ] yt video

 ## Dones
+- [x] better support for #tags [see also this comment](https://github.com/renerocksai/telekasten.nvim/discussions/23#discussioncomment-1754511)
+    - at least we have a tag picker now
 - [x] follow external URLs
 - [x] telekasten filetype
 - [x] Telekasten command with completion, command palette